jfasch/openheating/doc/future/index.rst

 ============================

 .. toctree::
-   :hidden:
+   :maxdepth: 1

    stack
    ideas

 OpenHeating will once achieve world domination through its flexible design.
-It will be open enough to nondestructively add such things as
+It is open enough to nondestructively add such things as

 * Using an "Algorithm" (for the technically inclined: this is "machine learning") to take the weatherforecast into account for example.